PaweX/Settlers_IV_Language_Translations/README.md

 - - *NeW* -  Die Neue Welt (The New World))
 - - *MP2* - Community Pack

 Future translations can be added to the game after number '18', however they can use only standard ANSI.

+## Credits:
+- *All authors of the original translations*
+- @PaweX (Pawel C. - PaweX3) - translation of the New World, Great Crusades, extra texts for History Edition and improvement of some original texts.